Table of Contents

 Operational Logging Analytics

 Using Elasticsearch to process billions of events every day to analyze logs and ensure consistent system performance or detect anomalies helped companies like GoDaddy to improve customer experience and enhance the user experience.
+Check out our blog post about how to use Elasticsearch for log analysis or how to use it together with Grafana to learn more about this type of use case.

 Site Content and Media Search